 When the CMP client receives from the server a newly enrolled certificate it should have the possibility to inspect the certificate to check whether it fulfills the given expectations.
 Depending on the outcome of this check, the client can signal acceptance or rejection of the certificate to the server via the ‘certConf’ CMP message.

 The CMPforOpenSSL library just checks that the public key in the new certificate matches the key used in the request.
-In addition one can provide via the OSSL_CMP_CTX_set_certConf_cb() function a function pointer of type OSSL_cmp_certConf_cb_t.
+In addition one can provide via the OSSL_CMP_CTX_set_certConf_cb() function a function pointer of type OSSL_CMP_certConf_cb_t.
 This callback function takes as parameters the current CMP context structure, the newly enrolled certificate to be checked, any CMP failure bits (see [RFC4210, section 5.2.3]) already determined by the library, and a pointer to the string result variable to which it may assign on error a string describing why it rejects the given certificate.
 The function shall return 0 on acceptance or CMP failure bits with indices between 0 and OSSL_CMP_PKIFAILUREINFO_MAX (= 26) indicating the reason(s) for rejection.
 The application may also provide a further, implicit argument to the callback function via the CMPforOpenSSL function OSSL_CMP_CTX_set_certConf_cb arg().
 This argument can be retrieved using OSSL_CMP_CTX_get_certConf_cb_arg().

 If the new_cert_truststore argument of the CMPclient_prepare() is not NULL the callback function OSSL_CMP_certConf_cb() provided by CMPforOpenSSL will be selected, which uses this argument as a trust store for validating the newly enrolled certificate.